 In this moment received yours respecting the Situation of 6th Virga regiment, which imply’s a Censure I think I by no means deserve…..
 Early in February I had the promised indulgence from your Excellency of retiring for Some time Amongst my friends for the recovery of my health, but on hearing of the removal of Colo.
 Buckner from the regiment, I thought it my duty (tho not perfectly recover’d from my illness) to attend to the cares of the regiment which I found on my arrival at Chatham in a distrest Situation enough, both for want of money and Cloathing…… Your Excellency observes that the Sixth regt are barer and unfitter to take the field than others, I can assure you (and wou’d wish to have the matter Enquired into) that I can produce more men and in as good order than the 1st 3d 4th or 5th Virga regiments, notwithstanding the difficulties I have labour’d under, by reason of my illness, removal of the Colo., want of officers &c.”

-Hendricks goes on to say he would like to be relieved so he can go help his men, and notes he does not intend to stay in the army much longer.
-The next day, Washington dictated a letter to his aide-de-camp, Richard Kidder Meade in response to Hendricks.
-In sum, he agrees to reassign him so he can help his men, says he should not talk about resigning since it hurts morale, and points out that he did not single out the 6th Virginia – several other Virginia Regiments got warning letters to shape up also.
-Meade’s letter:
+The next day, Washington dictated a letter to his aide-de-camp, Richard Kidder Meade in response.
+In sum, he agrees to reassign him so he can help his men, says he should not talk about resigning since it hurts morale, and points out that he did not single out the 6th Virginia – several other Virginia Regiments got the same warning letter to shape up.
+Following is an excerpt from Washington’s directive to Meade, including what to do with Samuel Cabell’s regiment:

-“I am desir’d by the Genl to inform you that it is his inclination you sh’d give that attention to your regt you want to do, for which purpose you’ll apply to Genl Stephen, to direct some other Officer, to take the command you have at present, when it will be in Your Power to equip the regt as you wou’d wish.
+“I am desir’d by the Genl to inform you that it is his inclination you sh’d give that attention to your regt you want to do, for which purpose you’ll apply to Genl Stephen, to direct some other Officer, to take the command you have at present, when it will be in Your Power to equip the regt as you wou’d wish.”

-“The Genl is sorry to find by a part of your letter that you have tho’ts of retiring from the service, & hopes that you will by no means persist in that intention especially, now, at a time when ev’ry Officer ought to exert himself in ev’ry instance to promote the good of our Army, & you must be sensible that even a tho’t of the kind—tho’ your reasons for resignation may be good—does harm.
+“The Genl is sorry to find by a part of your letter that you have tho’ts of retiring from the service, & hopes that you will by no means persist in that intention especially, now, at a time when ev’ry Officer ought to exert himself in ev’ry instance to promote the good of our Army, & you must be sensible that even a tho’t of the kind—tho’ your reasons for resignation may be good—does harm.”

 “As to the charge from the Genl of the bad condition of your regiment, which seems to hurt you—I can assure you that you was not singularly pointed at, for it was an exact copy of circular letters sent to the different commanders of the Virginia regts as the General appearance of those must be acknowledged was unmilitary tho’ much may be said in excuse”